Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Results and Discussion

-The cuves in Figure \ref{fig : Evap_All}a show two major distinctions between droplet and halo data.
-First, the external RH at which evaporation vanishes is different: 100\%RH for the droplet, as is expected for the equilibrium of bulk water, and $\idx{\rh}{eq} \simeq 63$\%RH for the pore liquid in the halo, due to the confinement-induced reduction in equilibrium RH.
+The cuves in Figure \ref{fig : Evap_All}a show two major distinctions between droplet and halo evaporation fluxes.
+First, the external RH at which evaporation vanishes is different: 100\%RH for the droplet, as is expected for the equilibrium of bulk water, and $\idx{\rh}{eq} \simeq 63$\%RH for the pore liquid in the halo, due tu confinement-induced reduction in equilibrium RH (Kelvin effect, see \emph{Materials and Methods}).
 This marked difference is a clear illustration of how the Kelvin effect (a thermodynamic concept) may strongly impact transport dynamics, as has been recently shown in other contexts such as fluid pervaporation \cite{Vincent2016,Lei2016} or condensation-driven imbibition flows \cite{Vincent2017,Zhong2018}.

 A second distinction visible in Figure \ref{fig : Evap_All}a is the difference in magnitude between the droplet and halo evaporation fluxes.
-This difference is also visible in the values of effective boundary layer thicknesses, $\delta = 2.2$ mm calculated for halo evaporation (see \emph{Results}) and $\delta_\mathrm{drop} = 1.0$ mm for drop evaporation, calculated using Equation \ref{eq : EffectiveDeltaDrop}.
+This difference is also visible in the values of effective boundary layer thicknesses, $\delta = 2.2$ mm calculated for halo evaporation (see above) and $\delta_\mathrm{drop} = 1.0$ mm for drop evaporation, calculated using Equation \ref{eq : EffectiveDeltaDrop}.
 As discussed in \emph{Theory}, diffusive evaporation of droplets occurs in a three-dimensional fashion with characteristic distances not set by external conditions but by the drop geometry; $\delta_\mathrm{drop}$ is thus an equivalent boundary layer thickness, which represents 3D droplet diffusion with 1D boundary layer concepts.
-On the contrary, halo evaporation is dictated by actual boundary layers in the system (see \emph{Theory} and \emph{Results}) The difference between $\delta$ and $\delta_\mathrm{drop}$ is thus not a disagreement, and in fact it might rather be a coincidence that they are close in magnitude.
+On the contrary, halo evaporation is dictated by actual boundary layers in the system (see \emph{Theory}).
+The difference between $\delta$ and $\delta_\mathrm{drop}$ is thus not a disagreement, and in fact it might rather be a coincidence that they are close in magnitude.

-Note that we have clearly separated droplet and halo evaporation rates in our analysis, but in reality evaporation dynamics is driven by vapor pressure gradients in air, and the droplet and halo share a common concentration field.
-As a result, evaluating evaporation dynamics should be made on the drop+halo system as a whole instead of using independent equations.
-Such modeling is outside the scope of the present study, and probably requires numerical simulations.
-However the excellent agreement between theoretical droplet evaporation rates and experimental ones (see \emph{Results}) suggests that considering droplet and halo separately may not be too problematic.